 | name | agent-coordination |

-| description | Coordinate multiple specialized agents through parallel, sequential, swarm, or hybrid execution strategies.
-Use this when orchestrating multi-agent workflows, managing dependencies between agents, or optimizing complex task execution with quality gates and validation checkpoints. |
+| description | Coordinate multiple specialized Skills and Task Agents through parallel, sequential, swarm, hybrid, or iterative execution strategies.
+CRITICAL - Skills use Skill tool (rust-code-quality, architecture-validation, plan-gap-analysis), Task Agents use Task tool (code-reviewer, test-runner, debugger, loop-agent).
+Use this when orchestrating multi-worker workflows, managing dependencies, or optimizing complex task execution with quality gates. |

 Agent Coordination